Caioflp/undergraduate-thesis/src/README.md

 ## Done

+* Rewrite theory section of paper according to observations made in the document.
+* Things that can be better:
+    - Choosing kernel through validation
+    - Choosing lengthscale through validation
 * Implementation changes:
     - Use three datasets: (X, Z), (Y, Z), (Z), although the first two don't need to be independent from each other.